 Some mildly venomous rear-fanged colubrid snakes are not regulated as venomous in Florida.
 Any colubrid snake not in the five genera listed above is not regulated as a venomous snake in Florida and is considered a regular Class III reptile.

-Any snakes in the family Hydrophiidae are Prohibited and are not authorized for possession on a venomous reptile license.
+Any snakes in the family Hydrophiidae are Prohibited and are not authorized for possession on a venomous reptile permit.

-Nuisance trappers who will be in possession of live venomous reptiles at any point are required to obtain a license to possess venomous reptiles.
-Nuisance trappers who euthanize venomous reptiles on site are not required to obtain a license to possess venomous reptiles.
+Nuisance trappers who will be in possession of live venomous reptiles at any point are required to obtain a permit to possess venomous reptiles.
+Nuisance trappers who euthanize venomous reptiles on site are not required to obtain a permit to possess venomous reptiles.

-A license is required to possess any venomous reptile.
-Follow the links below for more information about licensing for different activities:
+A permit is required to possess any venomous reptile for any reason.
+Follow the links below for more information about permitting for different activities:

 Requirements for possession of venomous reptiles